javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 :::note Pattern Matching with rootPath

-Matching patterns in [element descriptors](./elements.md) must be **relative to the `rootPath`**.
+Matching patterns in [element descriptors](./elements.md) are **relative to the `rootPath`**.
 The plugin automatically converts absolute file paths to relative paths internally for pattern matching.

-However, in **`file` and `folder` modes**, patterns are evaluated **right-to-left** (from the end of the path), which makes the relativity to `rootPath` less critical for most use cases.
-For example, a pattern like `*.model.ts` will match any file ending with `.model.ts` regardless of its location within `rootPath`.
+Because patterns are evaluated **right-to-left** (from the end of the path), the relativity to `rootPath` is less critical for most use cases.
+For example, a pattern like `helpers/*` will match a helper element regardless of where it lives within `rootPath`.
+The `rootPath` matters mainly for `basePattern` and for files outside the root, which keep their absolute paths.

-In **`full` mode**, patterns must match the complete relative path from `rootPath`.
-Files outside `rootPath` maintain their absolute paths and require absolute patterns to match.

 :::

 :::warning
-The `rootPath` setting may affect how the plugin assign the `origin` property for files outside the root path, categorizing them as `external` or `local`, but you can customize this behavior with the [`boundaries/flag-as-external` setting](#boundariesflag-as-external).
+The `rootPath` setting may affect the **[module origin](./modules.md)** assigned to dependencies resolved outside the root path, classifying them as `"external"` or `"local"`.
+You can customize this behavior with the [`boundaries/flag-as-external` setting](#boundariesflag-as-external).
+See [Modules → How settings influence origin](./modules.md#how-settings-influence-origin) for the full effect.
 :::

 ## `boundaries/cache`